Copper Fire

 The Cost

-In a saturated real estate market like Silicon Valley, agents who look the part online win the introduction.
-Buyers and sellers rarely reach out to someone whose digital presence doesn’t instill immediate confidence and in a search-driven industry, a website without an SEO strategy is essentially invisible to the clients actively looking for you.
-Every week without a cohesive brand, a keyword strategy, or a consistent social presence is a week your competitors are capturing the leads that should have been yours.
-The business was strong.
-But without the brand to match, the growth had a ceiling.
+In a market as saturated as Silicon Valley, the agents who look the part online win the introduction, and a website without an SEO strategy is essentially invisible to clients actively searching.
+Every week without a cohesive brand, a keyword strategy, or a consistent social presence is a week competitors capture leads that should have been theirs.
+The business was strong, but without the brand to match, the growth had a ceiling.

 The Approach